abramin/Studium/docs/prd.md

-# Scriptorium
+# Studium

 A strict-evidence learning companion that turns your sources into a mastery-driven study loop.

-Scriptorium ingests PDFs, web pages, and notes, then helps you **learn, practice, and retain** with:
+Studium ingests PDFs, web pages, and notes, then helps you **learn, practice, and retain** with:
 - source-grounded tutoring (citations by default)
 - adaptive quizzes
 - concept mastery tracking